nitishn/js-trials/deck-of-cards/README.md

      **CHALLENGE ROUND**

-    Do not use the following iterators
+    Do not use the following functions to iterate over arrays

     1. for
-    2. forEach
-    3. Array.prototype.forEach
+    2. Array.prototype.forEach